INSTRUCTIONS TO AUTHORS

 The main body of the text should normally include the following sections: Introduction, Materials and Methods, Results, and Discussion.
 Primary headings should be in all capital letters, centered, and bold face; the following text should begin on the next line, indented.
 Secondary headings should use sentence case capitalization and be centered and bold face; the following text should begin on the next line, indented.
 Tertiary headings should use sentence case capitalization and be flush left and bold face; the following text should begin on the next line, indented.
 Quaternary headings should use sentence case capitalization, be indented, use bold face italics, and be followed by a period; the following text should be on the same line.

-Individuals and institutions (other than the authors’ home institutions) that provided funding, access to work space, equipment, specimens and tissues, and assistance in carrying out the study or preparing the manuscript must be listed, together with a statement detailing their contribution or involvement.
-Relevant permits and authorizations must be also listed in the acknowledgments.
+Although scientific articles in Portuguese and Spanish title the acknowledgments section “agradecimentos” or “agradecimientos,” respectively, the purpose of this section is not to express thanks but to recognize the individuals and institutions who provided critical support for the research (i.e., “reconhecimentos” or “reconocimientos”), and the text should be written accordingly.
+Specifically, individuals and institutions (other than the authors’ home institutions) that provided funding, access to work space, equipment, specimens and tissues, and assistance in carrying out the study or preparing the manuscript must be listed, together with a statement detailing their contribution or involvement.
+Relevant permits and authorizations must also be listed in the acknowledgments.

 The References section is the main source of formatting errors.
 To help remedy this, we have simplified and streamlined our format.
 As such, we strongly recommend that authors pay close attention to the following.
 Important changes include: